modularity-conference/modularity-conference.github.io/upcoming/index.markdown

  * program state visualization in debuggers
  * performance improvements in compiler algorithms

-The 2016 edition of the Modularity conference (formerly known as AOSD) sets out to advance our understanding of these issues and the expressive power of new and known techniques.
+The 2016 edition of the Modularity conference (formerly AOSD) sets out to advance our understanding of these issues and the expressive power of new and known techniques.

 ### Research Results and Modularity Visions

-Modularity 2016 invites papers for its Research Results and Modularity Visions tracks presenting compelling insights into modularity in information systems, including its nature, forms, mechanisms, consequences, limits, costs, and benefits.
+Modularity 2016 invites papers for its Research Results and Modularity Visions tracks presenting new research and compelling insights into modularity in information systems, including its nature, forms, mechanisms, consequences, limits, costs, and benefits.

 Proceedings will appear in the ACM Digital Library.